-As of September 30, 2020, our executive officers, directors, greater than 5% shareholders and their affiliates beneficially own approximately 78.9% of our ordinary shares and ordinary shares in the form of ADSs.
+As of June 30, 2021, our executive officers, directors, greater than 5% shareholders and their affiliates beneficially own approximately 68.2% of our ordinary shares and ordinary shares in the form of ADSs.
 Depending on the level of attendance at our general meetings of shareholders, these shareholders either alone or voting together as a group could be in a position to determine the outcome of decisions taken at any such general meeting.
 Any shareholder or group of shareholders controlling more than 50% of the share capital present and voting at our general meetings of shareholders may control any shareholder resolution requiring a simple majority, including the appointment of board members, certain decisions relating to our capital structure, and the approval of certain significant corporate transactions.
 Among other consequences, this concentration of ownership may prevent or discourage unsolicited acquisition proposals that holders of our ADSs may believe are in their best interest as holders of our ordinary shares or ADSs.
-Some of these persons or entities may have interests different than current holders of our ordinary shares and ADSs.
-For example, because many of these shareholders purchased their ordinary shares at prices substantially below the current trading price of our ADSs and have held their ordinary shares for a longer period, they may be more interested in selling our company to an acquirer than other investors or they may want us to pursue strategies that deviate from the interests of other shareholders.
+For example, because certain of these shareholders purchased their ordinary shares at prices substantially below the current trading price of our ADSs or have held their ordinary shares for a longer period, they may be more interested in selling our company to an acquirer than other investors, or they may want us to pursue strategies that deviate from the interests of other shareholders.